Julia C. Strauss

-Julia Candace Strauss (born 1961) is an American political scientist, Sinologist and sociologist.
-She is a Professor at Department of Politics and International Studies, SOAS University of London.
+Julia Candace Strauss (born 1961) is an American political scientist, sinologist and sociologist.
+She is a Professor at Department of Politics and International Studies at the SOAS University of London.

 Biography

-After receiving a Bachelor's degree in Chinese Language and European History from Connecticut College in 1983, Strauss received an Master's degree and PhD from the Department of Political Science at the University of California, Berkeley in 1984 and 1991.
+After receiving a Bachelor's degree in Chinese language and European History from Connecticut College in 1983, Strauss received an Master's degree and PhD from the Department of Political Science at the University of California, Berkeley, in 1984 and 1991.
 In 1994, Strauss moved to the Department of Political and International Studies at SOAS University of London.
-From 2002 to 2011, she served as Editor of The China Quarterly.
-In 2013, she was promoted to Professor.
+From 2002 to 2011, she served as editor of The China Quarterly.
+In 2013, she was promoted to professor.